syoung125/react-excel/README.md

 - It will throw error when sheet data is empty or sheet data has different row length.
   (Every row must have the same length)

-## 2.2 Sheet class
+## 2.2 ExcelFile class

-You can generate excel sheet and download it.
+You can generate excel file and download it.

 ```js
 const data = [